saumyamehta17/algorithm_and_system_design/system_designs/system_basics/disks_and_indxes.md

 ### M-way search tree
 its a extension of BST. or we can say BST is type of degree-2 of m-way tree.
 As in BST, we have root and smaller left child and bigger right children and searching in BST is very efficient.

-Similarl y if we extend the idea, that we have 2 keys(k1 < k2) at any node  and 3 children.
+Similarly if we extend the idea, that we have 2 keys(k1 < k2) at any node  and 3 children.
 Where left children will be less than k1 and mid children lies b\w k1 & k2 and right children greater than k2.

 which mean:
 ```